Skip to Content

 How to Fix Hair That Turned Purple After Toning

-Using a toner is one of the best ways to correct yellow or brassy tones that can appear after bleaching/dyeing your hair.
-However, toning products can turn your hair purple.
-But why does that happen, and how can you fix toned hair that has turned purple?
+Using a toner is one of the best ways to correct yellow or brassy tones that can appear after bleaching or dyeing your hair.
+But sometimes, toner can leave a purple stain.
+If that happens, you need a safe plan to fade the pigment.

 Your Toned Hair Turned Purple: Why Did This Happen?